 Types of engine oils: Mineral, synthetic, semi-synthetic

-Mineral engine oil – Is derived from crude oil and is the most basic form of engine oil.
+Mineral engine oil – This is derived from crude oil and is the most basic form of engine oil.
 It is affordable but offers limited performance benefits.
-Mineral oils were widely used in car engines and are still recommended for older cars.
+Mineral oils are widely used in car engines and are still recommended for older cars.

 Semi-synthetic engine oil – A blend of mineral and synthetic oils, semi-synthetic offers a balance between performance and cost.
 It’s better than mineral oil but not as advanced as full synthetic.
 These oils are great as transitional oils from mineral oils to more modern blends for relatively older engines.
 They help these engines run cleaner by introducing detergents that reduce the build up of combustion residues.